Biggboss7/Simon-Game/README.md

 # Simon Game

 A fun mini game to test your memorize skill.
-Game consists of 4 button.
+Game consists of 4 buttons.
 In each stage, computer will randomly picked a button.
 As a player, you need to remember each button which have been picked by the computer in all stage in order to win this game.

 ## Overview